Current Offerings

 Retreats

-I have lead yoga retreats in Canada, the United States, and Mexico.
+I have led yoga retreats in Canada, the United States, and Mexico.
 I have created retreats with collaborators and been invited to lead yoga for women’s spiritual retreats.
 I have led sessions on yin yoga practice, chakra discussion and journaling, and blending intuitive exercises including crystal work.
 My retreat themes have centred around rest, energy work, and embodied joy.

 Radical Rest Group Program